 Parallel to the massacres they perpetrated in the occupied territories, the

-The radicalization of the massacre of Jews is clearly visible with the numerous examples of killings, as in the region of Zhitomir, where 3,000 Jews were murdered in July 1941, about 10,000 in August and 27,000 in September.
+The radicalization of the massacre of Jews is clearly visible with the many examples of killings, as in the region of Zhitomir, where 3,000 Jews were murdered in July 1941, about 10,000 in August and 27,000 in September.
 In the newly conquered regions, massacres were immediately of great magnitude.
 In urban areas, they often exceeded 10,000 victims like the sad example of Babi Yar (33,000).

 In Crimea (attributed to Ukraine by